Axelrdz8/Multitask-Learning-for-Damage-Detection-and-Localization-in-Beams-Using-Fiber-Optic-Sensors/README.md

 The idea is to decouple wear localization from general classification and measure how far a specialized model can go without multitask learning.

 ### `multitask-model` subfolder

-This is the part closest to the main objective of the repository.

 - `multitask-model.ipynb`:
   notebook that trains a multitask neural network with Keras/TensorFlow.